nayemalam/SleepMeasureApp/README.md

 - Added two tabs on the bottom, but the second tab is not necessary, it was just added to show the UI design and also to test selecting a different family member
 - For "tnt" I just counted the total number of tnt's there are, technically it should be extended to show how many were tosses and how many were turns, at this moment there is a Details view that shows at what time the tnt's happened and how many during that time
 - No calendar picker - the days were implemented in `src/components/CircularDayScoreSelector` - though it would be better to have a calendar picker
-- The timeframe selector on the top (DAYS, WEEKS, MONTHS, YEARS) is not implemented, but the UI is designed to show the selector
+- The timeframe selector (`src/components/TimeframeSelector`) on the top (DAYS, WEEKS, MONTHS, YEARS) is not implemented, but the UI is designed to show the selector
 - There is definitely a lot of places for improvement, but I tried to keep it focused on the main features laid out on this [figma](https://www.figma.com/file/wDc9mTgq4Px1CKn57mNkrQ/Mobile-Eng-Take-Home?node-id=0%3A1)
+- It will always show the current day's data, and I tried copying how the current Eight Sleep app design to handle when there is no data
+- Built with the latest version of React Native (0.73.4) as of today's date (Feb 28, 2024)
 ___